-This class examines how walking, bicycling, skating, transit and other active transportation options can be elevated as means of transportation that equitably advance health, economics, access, and quality of life.
+This class examines how walking, bicycling, scooting, skating, transit and other active transportation options can be elevated as means of transportation that equitably advance health, economics, access, and quality of life.
 We will consider the possibilities when politics, policies, planning, projects, programs and professionals focus on prioritizing our public ways for people.
 We will draw heavily on Portland's experience, but also include research and practices from other cities.
-There is a separate, optional lab course associated with this course, USP 411/511.
-The lab can only be taken simultaneously or subsequent to with this course; however this course can be taken without the lab.
-The objectives of this course are as follows:
+There is a separate, optional lab course associated with this course, USP 411/511, which is offered in the fall.
+The objectives of this course are:

-- Encourage disruption in historic practices and centering equity in the bike/ped planning process - Learn a general process for developing bicycle and pedestrian master plans - Gain exposure to best practices in facility selection and design - Gain knowledge of other programs in support of mode shift and safety - Advance local tactical urbanism and placemaking projects through course assignments - Create a mutually beneficial learning environment for the community partners and students
+- Learn a general process for developing bicycle and pedestrian master plans - Gain knowledge of other programs in support of mode shift and safety - Gain exposure to best practices in facility selection and design - Encourage disruption in historic transportation planning practices to center the people and places who are most vulnerable - Advance local tactical urbanism and placemaking projects through course assignments - Create a mutually beneficial learning environment for the community partners and students